The Efficiency Gain Becomes the Demand Engine

 Data centers do not land evenly on the planet.
 The IEA notes that almost half of U.S. data-center capacity is concentrated in five regional clusters.
 Local grids, water systems, land-use boards, transmission queues, rate structures, emergency planning, and community consent carry burdens that do not appear in a global share.

 This is where the rebound becomes institutional.
 Cheaper AI does not only mean more tokens in the abstract.
-It means more substations, more interconnection requests, more backup generation, more cooling systems, more water debates, more tax incentives, more utility planning, more ratepayer questions, more land-use fights, and more public officials asked to treat private compute demand as civic destiny.
+It means more substations, more interconnection requests, more backup generation, more cooling systems, more water debates, more tax incentives, more utility planning, more ratepayer questions, more land-use fights, and more public officials asked to treat private compute demand as civic necessity.

 The earlier essay The Data Center Becomes a Civic Machine treated the data center as local infrastructure.
 The Jevons version explains why that infrastructure keeps asking to grow even when the machines inside it get better.
 Efficiency lowers friction.
 Lower friction invites scale.
 Scale arrives as a zoning meeting, a grid upgrade, a power-purchase agreement, a water permit, or a local promise of jobs.